ca16/ValidAnagrams/README.md

 I considered two options for finding anagrams.

-The first is constructing a graph out of the word, and using a search to find anagrams.
+The first was constructing a graph out of the word, and using a search to find anagrams.

-Each letter is a node, and there are edges between all nodes.
+Each letter is a node, and there are edges between all nodes (any letter from a word can follow any other letter from that word in an anagram).
+Moving from one node to another represents adding the letter corresponding to the second node to the substring ending in the letter corresponding to the first.

 The search is similar to depth-first search, only instead of adding nodes to a visited set, and not visiting them again if I've ever seen them before, I visit all the neighbors of a node, unless they are on the path I've taken to get there (visiting them even then would be the equivalent of using a letter more